bre9425/COMP4350/Documents/Minutes.md

   - Asked if we deployed our project somewhere
   - Went through our tests with him
   - Discussed about sprint 4 and what we were supposed to do if we finish everything by sprint 3

+# Sprint 3

+### March 20th, 2024
+- Particpants: Rahul, Dingyuan, Joy
+- Discussed
+  - Went through our features with the TA
+  - Went through a demo of our project with him
+  - Went through our tests with him
+  - Discussed what else to do for Sprint 4